About the Media Portal

 We offer students interactive educational media in their own student area.
 There they can find experiments, puzzles, tests, educational games, and explainer videos for learning or to use in presentations.

-More than 50,000 people from 120 countries use our media offerings
+People from 120 countries use our media offerings

 Tips for teaching methods and use of the media